On integral variations for roots of the Laplacian matching polynomial of graphs: Preliminaries

 \end{proposition}

-The subdivision of $G$, denoted by $S(G)$, is the graph derived from $G$ by replacing every edge $e=\left\{a,b\right\}$ of $G$ with two edges $\left\{a,v_e\right\}$ and $\left\{b,v_e\right\}$ along with the new vertex $v_e$ corresponding to the edge $e$.
-The following theorem establishs an important connection between the matching polynomial and the Laplacian matching polynomial, which is a useful tool to deal with the Laplacian matching roots of a graph.
+The subdivision $S(G)$ of a graph $G$ is the graph obtained from $G$ by replacing every edge $e=\left\{a,b\right\}$ of $G$ with two edges $\left\{a,v_e\right\}$ and $\left\{b,v_e\right\}$ along with the new vertex $v_e$ corresponding to the edge $e$.
+The following result describes a connection between the matching polynomial and the Laplacian matching polynomial and is a useful tool to deal with the Laplacian matching roots of a graph. \begin{theorem}{\em \cite{WWM, Yan, chen}} If $G$ is a graph, then